keepkey/keepkey.js/README.md

 ### Handling Prompt Events

-The `KeepKeyManager` exposes an event emitter - `keepkeyManager.deviceEvents` that decorates all events emitted by `keepkey.device.promptEvents` with the ID of the device that emitted it.
+The `KeepKeyManager` exposes an event emitter - `keepkeyManager.deviceEvents` that decorates all events emitted by `keepkey.device.events` with the ID of the device that emitted it.

-Both `keepkeyManager.deviceEvents` and `keepkey.device.promptEvents` are instances of [eventemitter2](https://www.npmjs.com/package/eventemitter2) because the `KeepKeyManager` can emit events for all initialized devices.
+Both `keepkeyManager.deviceEvents` and `keepkey.device.events` are instances of [eventemitter2](https://www.npmjs.com/package/eventemitter2) because the `KeepKeyManager` can emit events for all initialized devices.

 Devices that have already been paired, and get connected during your app's runtime will automatically be added to the `KeepKeyManager` and start emitting events.